Connect with a certified trainer for free

 Below is a PDF of the Exercise Program

-Stress Fracture of Tibia
+Stress Fracture of the Tibia

 Surgical Treatment